 Typically a ‘diamond seed’, a very small part of a diamond, is used to grow a lab created diamond.
 These laboratories either replicate the high pressure and temperature found in the earth’s mantle where naturally-mined diamonds are formed, or they use superheated gas to grow the diamond.
 They’re often referred to using terms like cultured diamond, engineered diamond, man-made diamond or synthetic diamond.

 Sometimes a mined diamond is referred to as a ‘natural diamond’ or a ‘real diamond’ which is incorrect, as lab-grown diamonds carry an identical diamond crystal structure as a mined diamond–they should both be considered as a real, natural diamond.

-Synthetic or cultured diamonds also shouldn’t be confused with a diamond simulant, like moissanite or cubic zirconia.
-A synthetic diamond carries an identical crystal structure and aesthetic to that of an earth-grown diamond, while simulants are gemstones that are not chemically identical to an earth-grown diamond and while they do result in a similar appearance, they should be categorised as diamond alternatives.
+Synthetic or cultured diamonds also shouldn’t be confused with diamond simulant a, like moissanite or cubic zirconia.
+A synthetic diamond carries an identical crystal structure and aesthetic to that of an earth-grown diamond, while simulants are gemstones that are not chemically identical to an earth-grown diamond and while they do result in a similar appearance, they should be categorized as diamond alternatives.

 Our customers love...

 We’re continuously developing relationships with lab-grown diamond manufacturers and suppliers that share our values and business practices.
 We are currently offering lab-grown diamonds sourced through these suppliers for customers who wish to purchase a man-made diamond engagement ring, producing these diamonds in both the US and India.

 We have a database of thousands of lab-grown diamonds to select from–simply contact us and we’ll help you find the perfect one.